 “I didn’t find out about suboxone until after I found [the CFH health center at] the Living Room,” he recalled.
 “I had been on Methadone programs before, but they never worked out.
 I left one back in 2006 without knowing how severe the consequences would be.
 I didn’t know about the withdrawals and I went through some very serious pain.
 I didn’t sleep for a month and ended up going back to using.”

 “When I stumbled upon the Living Room they started me on suboxone,” Victor continued.
 “It curbs your cravings without any of the withdrawal symptoms.
 At first it was difficult for me.
 I was still getting high, so I wasn’t really giving it a chance.
 But, once I started seeing changes, like waking up feeling normal and not having any cravings for heroin, I realized it was something I wanted to do because I’d finally be able to live a normal life.”

-And while things haven’t been perfect for Victor, he’s excited about the progress he’s made.
+While things haven’t been perfect for Victor, he is excited about the progress he’s made.
 “There’s good points and bad points.
 It hasn’t all been peaches n’ cream,” he commented.
 “But I get a lot more done now.
 I have goals and I’m working towards doing things that I wanted to get done 30 years ago.
 I’m closer to my family, my kids, and my lady.
 This process has changed a lot for me.”

-However tough it may have gotten for Victor during those bad points, he knew he had his providers and loved ones to support him through his journey.
-“I’ve got a good support system,” he said.
+Victor always knew he had his providers and loved ones to support him through his journey.
+“I have a good support system,” he said.
 “Dr. [Andrea] Littleton, my family, my lady, and Luis Fernandez, CASAC-2 (Certified Alcohol & Substance Abuse Counselor), have all worked hard to help get me to this point.”

 A Culture of Cooperation